All about Exams

 - Exam dates are noted on your curriculum.
 You will have a full 10 days to start your exam, beginning on the given exam date.

 - The midterm takes an average of 2-4 hours to complete.

 Here are some facts about the final to help you prepare:

-- In order to be eligible to take the final exam, you will need to have completed all courses in the Leading Organizations, Marketing & Pricing, Finance, Supply Chain & Operations, and Strategy concentrations.
+- In order to be eligible to take the final exam, you will need to have completed all courses in the Leading Organizations, Marketing & Pricing, Finance, Supply Chain & Operations, Strategy, and Entrepreneurship concentrations.

 - You will not be explicitly tested on material from the Accounting, Markets & Economies, or Data & Decisions concentrations; however, this information may come up in relation to one of the other concentrations (for example, it's a good idea to be familiar with Accounting for the Finance section of the Final exam)